bcgov/gwells/database/README.md

     H:\xform_gwells_drilling_company.csv
     ```

-5. Copy the CSV files over to your local workstation, ready to be included in the `rsync` [step below](#rsync-csv).
+5. Copy the CSV files over to your local workstation (e.g. ~/projects/gwells/legacy-data/postgres) , ready to be included in the `rsync` [step below](#rsync-csv).
 SQL Developer insists
    on adding a blank line at the end of each generated CSV file, which runs into a PostGres bug when importing CSV with such a blank line.
    Remove this last line from each of the genereated files, either manually or via sed/awk/perl etc.